atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 Once the service activates you will be presented with its dashboard.

-Lets register our fully qualified domain name (FQDN) that will be used for registration of our DESS.
+Lets register our fully qualified domain name (FQDN) that will be used for registration of our dess.

 Click on “Register Domain” and look for suitable name.